2BDetermined-7034/styleguide/README.md

 ## **7. Constants**

 The `Constants` class is composed of many internal classes declared as `public static final`, each assigned to a subsystem.
 Additionally, there may be an internal class for operator constants like controller ports.
-> `public` as an it's accessable anywhere in the file, and `final` so it can't be overwritten

 ```java
 package frc.robot;